gotify/website/docs/more-pushmsg.md

 title: (more) Push message examples
 ---

-Have a look at [Here](pushmsg.md) for "How to obtain an application token".
+Have a look [here](pushmsg.md) for "How to obtain an application token".

 NOTE: Assuming Gotify is running on `http://localhost:8008`.